 Types of Colorectal Cancer (CRC) Screening

 Because colon cancer begins as growths called polyps, finding and removing polyps is the best way to prevent colon cancer.
 There are three types of CRC screening:

 - Colonoscopy – 95% of large polyps detected

-- Stool DNA (Cologuard) – 42% of large polyps detected
+- Stool DNA (Cologuard Test) – 42% of large polyps detected

 Colonoscopy is the gold standard for finding polyps.
 If polyps are found during a colonoscopy, they are removed during the same single procedure.
 This eliminates the need for additional procedures or tests.

 If polyps are found through FIT or a Cologuard test, a colonoscopy must be performed to remove the polyps.

 Unfortunately, the majority of large polyps go undetected with FIT and Cologuard tests.
 When polyps aren’t found and removed it increases the risk of developing colon cancer.

 Cologuard Test: Detection Not Prevention